wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

       the case in 2.3.
 This is corrected in 2.4.
     - Correct a bug in path_inclusion function.
 When the path has several '../../', the result was bad.
     - Add a check for magic_quotes_runtime configuration.
-If enabled, PclZip will disable it while working and det it back to its original value.
+If enabled, digiPclZip will disable it while working and det it back to its original value.
       This resolve a lots of bad formated archive errors.
-    - Bug correction : PclZip now correctly unzip file in some specific situation, when compressed content has same size as uncompressed content.
+    - Bug correction : digiPclZip now correctly unzip file in some specific situation, when compressed content has same size as uncompressed content.
     - Bug correction : When selecting option 'PCLZIP_OPT_REMOVE_ALL_PATH',
       directories are not any more created.